wavebeem/wavebeem.com/src/index.md

 layout: "layout-welcome"
 ---

 I'm Brian Mock (he/him).
-I live in Portland, Oregon, where I make software, keyboards, and pixel art.
-When I'm not at my computer, you can find me playing with my cat or running.
+I live in Portland, OR, USA, where I make software, keyboards, and pixel art.
+When I'm not at my computer, you can find me playing with my cat.

 - I organize Portland's monthly mechanical keyboard meetup, [PDXKBC](https://pdxkbc.com).